yash733/WebScraping_Amrtamya/README.md

 ## Disclaimer

-This project was as acessment task.
+This project was an acessment task.

 ---